armory/docs/content/en/scale-agent/release-notes/agent-service/agent-service-v-1-0-42.md

 ---

 Changes:
-- Support agent to start without  any provided config file
+- Enables Agent to start without  any provided config file.